davidgma/fresh-food-old-version/doc/S290 meat_and_fish.md

 Seafood (e.g. shellfish) also accumulates biogenic amines very quickly.
 You have to make sure it's fresh that morning, or ideally still alive (e.g. for oysters, mussels, crab and langoustines sometimes).

-Salmon also accumulates biogenic amines very quickly and so salmon is only allowed on this diet if it is sashimi grade (you can still cook it).
+Salmon also accumulates biogenic amines very quickly and so ideally salmon should be sashimi grade (you can still cook it).